purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Logistic-Regression/logistic-regression.md

 - It can efficiently handle high-dimensional data.
 - The model complexity is linear in the number of features, making it computationally feasible.

+> When using logistic regression with sparse data, we typically use sparse matrix representations (like Compressed Sparse Row (CSR) or Compressed Sparse Column (CSC) formats) to store the input features.
+> These data structures are designed to store only the non-zero elements along with their indices, which significantly reduces memory usage compared to dense matrices.
+> Logistic regression involves matrix multiplications and other linear algebra operations.
+When the data is stored in sparse matrices, these operations can be optimized to ignore the zero elements,thus speeding up the computation.

+> Logistic regression is considered a sparse linear classifier when it uses regularization techniques, specifically L1 regularization (also known as Lasso regularization).
+This regularization technique can force some of the model's coefficients to be exactly zero, effectively ignoring certain features and leading to a sparse model.
+>
+> The model is linear because it models the log-odds as a linear combination of the input features.
+> $$\log \left( \frac{p}{1-p} \right) = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n$$

+>"Computationally feasible" in the context of logistic regression means that:
+>The time and memory requirements for training and prediction grow linearly with the size of the data (number of features and samples).
 ## Distributed Training

 ### Why Distributed Training?